Leveraging MLLM Embeddings and Attribute Smoothing for Compositional Zero-Shot Learning: Approach

-\textbf{Image embedder.} Inspired by \citep{2018_Nagarajan_ECCV_AttrAsOp}, for the input image $x^{img}$, we first use AveragePools $Avg(\cdot)$ on $F^{img}_g$ and $F^{img}_l$, respectively, and horizontally concatenate them by $Cat(\cdot, \cdot)$ to aggregate both global and local visual information of $x^{img}$ corresponding to the composition label.
-Then the concatenated feature passes through a linear layer $Lin_{comp}(\cdot)$ to derive the final feature representation $f^{img}_{comp}$.
+\textbf{Image embedder.} Inspired by~\cite{2018_Nagarajan_ECCV_AttrAsOp}, for the input image $x^{img}$, we first use the average pooling $Avg(\cdot)$ on $F^{img}_g$ and $F^{img}_l$, respectively, and horizontally concatenate them by $Cat(\cdot, \cdot)$ to aggregate both global and local features of $x^{img}$.
+Then the concatenated feature passes through a linear layer $Lin_{comp}(\cdot)$ to derive the final visual feature $f^{img}_{comp}$ that represents the composition.
 This module is formulated as follows:

-where $f^{img}_{comp} \in \mathbb{R}^{2d}$ denotes the visual feature corresponding to the composition.
-This module is designed to learn the visual features of images associated with their corresponding composition labels, serving as the primary branch for inference.